jfpoilpret/fast-arduino-lib/README.md

 In addition to these activities, I intend to perform various continuous improvements in the following months, regarding:

 - coding guidelines applied across the library code (not necessarily example code)
-- documentation (ISR handling, Board support adding, API...)
+- complete documentation (ISR handling, Board support adding, API...)

 The following features are not in FastArduino roadmap currently (but may be in the future):

 - OWI support